grotius-cnc/qt_cadcam/README.md

 # QT_cadcam

 This is a project i worked on.
-It's a nice project, but not as good as Draftsight.
+It's a nice project, but not as good as Draftsight at this stage.

 The spline function has to be replaced, the cam engrave text function has to be improved.
 A perfect cubic-spline function is over here : https://github.com/grotius-cnc/cadcam/blob/master/opengl.cpp